 This prophecy is echoed in the angel Gabriel’s announcement to Mary that she will become pregnant and give birth to a child who “will be great and will be called the Son of the Most High.
 And the Lord God will give to him the throne of his father David, and he will reign over the house of Jacob forever, and of his kingdom there will be no end” (Luke 1:32-33).
 Jesus Christ is the promised king of whom Isaiah spoke; the ultimate fulfillment of Isaiah’s prophecy that “the virgin shall conceive and bear a son, and shall call his name Immanuel” (Is.
 7:14).
 Matthew makes this clear in his account of Jesus’ miraculous conception (Matt.
 1:22-23).
 Jesus is born of the virgin Mary and he is truly Immanuel, “God with us.”

 Prophecies of a Messiah King in the line of David point us to the birth of Christ, but that is not all.
 They also point us to the time when Christ will come again.
 We are told, “There shall come forth a shoot from the stump of Jesse, and a branch from his roots shall bear fruit.
 And the Spirit of the LORD shall rest upon him” (Is.
 11:1-2).
 Jesse is, of course, the father of David.
-Isaiah tells his listeners in Jerusalem that though will be Israel be chopped down by the Assyrians (and later Judah by the Babylonians), from the stump that remained a savior would arise.
+Isaiah tells his listeners in Jerusalem that though Israel will be chopped down by the Assyrians (and later Judah by the Babylonians), from the stump that remained a savior would arise.
 God’s promise to David shall not fail.
 No matter how dark the future may seem the Messiah will come.
 This was true for Isaiah’s listeners and it is true for the church today.
 Jesus did not reestablish the kingdom of Israel, but he ascended to the right hand of the Father after his resurrection.
 We, just like Isaiah’s audience in Jerusalem, are looking forward to the day when Christ will come.
 In Revelation we learn that, “the Root of David, has conquered” (Rev. 5:5).
 The Root of David came once, and he will return as the triumphant King in the glory of his victory.

 The second Messianic portrait Isaiah paints is quite different from the royal King and the triumphant Conqueror.
-He describes of a humble, suffering Servant, whom the reader will know by the herald sent before him, “A voice cries: ‘In the wilderness prepare the way of the LORD; make straight in the desert a highway for our God’” (Is.
+He describes a humble, suffering Servant, whom the reader will know by the herald sent before him: “A voice cries: ‘In the wilderness prepare the way of the LORD; make straight in the desert a highway for our God’” (Is.
 40:3).
-Matthew tells us that that herald was John the Baptist, the prophet who prepared the way by preaching a message of repentance and baptism because “the kingdom of heaven is at hand” (Matthew 3:2).
+Matthew tells us that that herald was John the Baptist, the prophet who prepared the way by preaching a message of repentance and baptism because “the kingdom of heaven is at hand” (Matt.
+3:2).
 What is truly remarkable about this is that the one whom John the Baptist prepares the way for is a man, Jesus.
 Matthew identifies Jesus with Yahweh, the eternal, self-existent, independent God of the Israelites.
 In Isaiah’s prophecies there are hints that the Messiah will be a figure who is in some sense both human and divine.
-This must have been intriguing to his original hearers, and only more so as they heard that the divine savior of God’s people would come not only as a King and Conqueror, but as a Servant.
+This must have been intriguing to his original hearers, and only more so as they heard that the divine Savior of God’s people would come not only as a King and Conqueror, but as a Servant.

 At the beginning of Isaiah chapter 42, the portrait of the Messiah-Servant begins to take clear shape: “Behold my servant, whom I uphold, my chosen, in whom my soul delights; I have put my Spirit upon him” (Is.
 42:1).
 The Servant is one on whom the Spirit of God rests.
 It is no coincidence that when John the Baptist baptized Jesus the Spirit of God descended in the likeness of a dove and rested on him (Matt.
 3:16), but a confirmation that John the Baptist is the voice in the wilderness preparing the way for Yahweh, that Jesus Christ is God incarnate, and that Jesus is the promised Messiah.

 Isaiah’s prophecies about the Servant are some of the most well-known Messianic predictions of the Old Testament because of how clearly they point to the person and work of Jesus Christ.
 The quintessential example of this is Isaiah 52:13 – 53:12.
 In these verses Isaiah writes a song in which a picture emerges of a Servant who is, to sum up, “sage, priest, sacrifice, servant, sufferer, conqueror and intercessor.
 He is the channel of God’s grace to sinners.
 In him the holiness and mercy of God are perfectly reconciled.”
 Christ is the fulfillment of the promises and prophecies in these verses, the one who reconciles the holiness and mercy of God on the cross.
 He was “wounded for our transgressions… crushed for our iniquities; upon him was the chastisement that brought us peace, and with his stripes we are healed” (Is.
 53:5).
-The Apostle Peter described what Christ accomplished on the cross in words that echo Isaiah’s prophecy, “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
-By his wounds you have been healed” (1 Peter 2:24).
+The apostle Peter described what Christ accomplished on the cross in words that echo Isaiah’s prophecy, “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
+By his wounds you have been healed” (1 Pet.
+2:24).

 Isaiah begins by telling us that God’s Servant “shall be high and lifted up, and shall be exalted” (Is.
 52:13).
 From exaltation Isaiah’s song moves almost immediately to suffering and humiliation.
 The Servant is “marred, beyond human semblance” (Is.
 52:14).
 He is “despised and rejected by men; a man of sorrows, and acquainted with grief” (Is.
 53:3), with that sorrow and grief resulting in his death: “But he was wounded for our transgressions; he was crushed for our iniquities… he was cut off out of the land of the living… And they made his grave with the wicked” (Is.
 53:5, 8-9).
 Death is not the end for the Servant—because he died for the sins of his people he will be rewarded.
 The song concludes with this hope: “Therefore I will divide him a portion with the many, and he shall divide the spoil with the strong, because he poured out his soul to death and was numbered with the transgressors; yet he bore the sins of many, and makes intercession for the transgressors” (Is.
 53:12).
 Death does not conquer the Servant; rather through the Servant’s death he conquers Death itself.
-He will receive an inheritance from the Lord: those whom he died for.
+He will receive an inheritance from the Lord: those for whom he died.
 He will do what the earthly priests could not: fully and finally intercede on behalf of sinners, once and for all.
 The Servant will be exalted once more because of the redemptive work he accomplished.
 This pattern is exactly the pattern Christ follows to redeem sinners.
 Paul describes this pattern of humiliation and exaltation in Philippians 2:5-11,

 Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.